What are Stems?

 The use of stems in music production has several advantages:

-Stems allow more flexibility in the mastering phase because the individual groups are available.
-So if the bass is too weak, I can just add the stems from the bass and make it louder instead of having to work with a multiband compressor.
+Working with stems, you have a lot more flexibility in the mastering process because the individual groups are available.
+So if the bass is too weak, I can just add the stems from the bass and make it louder instead of using a multiband compressor.

 You can even turn down an instrument in your final mix by reversing the phase of that group and mixing the track together with the master track.
 It would be better not to have to go that far by making a reasonable mix, but it's a good emergency solution for mastering.